 All SPV solution brings a systemic risk to Bitcoin.
-If everybody relies on SPV to accept payment and miners want to change consensus rules, then you will have no leverage as individual, nor as a community to decide against.
+Suppose everybody relies on SPV to accept payment, and miners want to change consensus rules.
+In that case, you will have no leverage as an individual or a community to decide against.

 # Why you don't just: Make BTCPayServer rely on an external trusted node

-Why not just hosting BTCPayServer on the raspberry pi, but the bitcoin full node on another machine?
+Why not just host BTCPayServer on the raspberry pi, but the full bitcoin node on another machine?

 For two reasons:

-BTCPayServer is trying to bring down the technical barriers to operate payments on your own.
-Running on an external node means that the user need the technical skills to set it up.
+BTCPayServer is trying to reduce the technical barriers to operating payments on your own.
+Running on an external node means that the user needs the technical skills to set it up.

-BTCPayServer also relies on Bitcoin's RPC which is not meant to be exposed on internet.
-We can't see any simple enough solution which would allow normal people to run an external node somewhere else.
+BTCPayServer also relies on Bitcoin's RPC, which is not meant to be exposed on the internet.
+We can't see a simple enough solution that would allow normal people to run an external node elsewhere.

-The second reason is about reliability: You want your service to be self contained.
-If you host a node on another server, and for some reason this server goes down, then your
+The second reason is reliability: You want your service to be self-contained.
+If you host a node on another server, and for some reason, this Server goes down, then your

 BTCPayServer hosted on the raspberry PI will also cease to function.